swcarpentry/good-enough-practices-in-scientific-computing/index.md

 5. Functions and variables have meaningful names
     *   The larger the scope, the more informative the name
 6. Dependencies and requirements are explicit (e.g., a requirements.txt file)
+7. Submit code to a reputable DOI-issuing repository just like data

 ## Collaboration